ppotturi/adp-documentation/docs/Developer-Reference/Secret Management/secret-management.md

         {service name}-{env}

--   Example: The variable groups for different environment of the service **ffc-demo-web** are shown below.
+-   Example: The variable groups for different environment of a service are shown below.

   ![image.png](../../images/variable-group.png)